 After School Clubs From Hex & Company

 Our kids’ programs focus on instruction, developing strategies for game play and having fun!
 Kids learn how to think ‘moves ahead,’ anticipating an opponent’s reaction and developing good sportsmanship.
-We now offer programming at two locations: Hex & Company in Morningside Height) (2871 Broadway) and at Kellogg’s NYC Union Square (31 E. 17th St.).
+We now offer programming at Hex & Company in Morningside Heights at 2871 Broadway.

 - After School Clubs are fun-filled and educational clubs that explore strategic thinking using board and card games.
 ASC are designed to encourage and allow beginner through experienced players.